 Nalini Malani on fighting injustice with art

-The inaugural recipient of the National Gallery Contemporary Fellowship with Art Fund talks to Art Quarterly contributor Hettie Judah about the politics of art – and lockdown – and her new installation at London’s Whitechapel Gallery.
+The inaugural recipient of the National Gallery Contemporary Fellowship with Art Fund talks lockdown, the politics of art and her installation at Whitechapel Gallery.

 Who is Nalini Malani?

 Nalini Malani was born in British India in 1946 (the year before Partition) and graduated from the Sir JJ School of Art in 1969, after which she worked with experimental Vision Exchange Workshop, in Bombay (Mumbai).
 Her early work included short films such as Still Life and Onanism, which – daringly for the time – addressed female sexuality.
 In 1970, a scholarship took her to Paris, where her political convictions chimed with the revolutionary mood that lingered after the May 1968 protests.
 She worked with illegal immigrants, distributed copies of La Cause du Peuple (a newspaper of the working-class left), and attended lectures by influential intellectuals.
 After two years she returned to India ‘to become part of the ongoing process of nation building’.